casdoor/casdoor-website/docs/application/ui-customization.md

 :::tip

-When you edit the `form CSS`, if value is empty, the editor will show the default value.
+When you edit the `form CSS`, if the value is empty, the editor will show the default value.
 But it is not fill in the field.
 You need to copy the content and paste.

 :::

-After fill the `form CSS`, don't forget to save the config at the bottom.
+After filling the `form CSS`, don't forget to save the config at the bottom.
 Ok, let's see the effect.

 ![step2_end.png](/img/application/ui-customization/step2_end.png)

-## Part3: Panel position
+## Part3: Select the Panel position

-Now the login page is much prettier than the beginning.
+Now the login page is much prettier than it did at the beginning.
 We also provide three buttons for you to decide the position of the panel.

 ![step3_position.png](/img/application/ui-customization/step3_position.png)